Keyteq/cloudinary-metaindexer/README.md

 ## Extending the template with a pagelayout

-By default, we don't extend any template, so the layout will be empty.
+By default, we don't extend any template, so the layout will be empty ( no header and footer ).

 Create your own override in `content_view.yml`: